-Why R is a Must for Data Scientist?
+Why is R a Must-Learn for Data Scientists?

 As Python is gaining more popularity, and can handle tasks in engineering, data wrangling, etc, R’s close-tie with statistics/statistical machine learning still render it an important language in data science field, not to mention R remains to be a desired skill for many hiring companies.
 Here are several top reasons to learn R in data science:

 Unlike Python, which had been a general purpose high-level programming language before it became a tool of data analysis, R has been designed as a data analysis tool from the very beginning.
 Unlike Python, which assumes that the coder has been trained as a programmer, R designers realize that in many data related tasks, gaining valuable data insights is more impactful than following a strict coding practice.
 This is reflected in the ease to learn R coding as it is very intuitive.
 The analyst/data scientist does not always need to master programming like a data-engineer before they can derive insights in impacting the business/research.